waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 Text item | Treatment | Output example
 --- | --- | ---
-API operation names | Regular text <br /> All lowercase | The following table describes the request attributes for the operation for migrating vaults.
+API operation names | Regular text <br /> <br /> All lowercase | The following table describes the request attributes for the operation for migrating vaults.
 Argument names | Monospace | To list or retrieve files from a node that is running the OpenCenter agent, use the `file` argument with the `opencentercli` node command.
 Attribute names | Monospace | The `expires` attribute denotes the time after which the token automatically becomes invalid.
 Code | Monospace | `$ grep "ftp" /etc/xinetd.d/*` <br /> ` /etc/xinetd.d/vsftpd:service ftp` <br /> `/etc/xinetd.d/vsftpd:server = /usr/sbin/vsftpd` <br /><br /> To set the environment variable, run `export token="token"`.